EvanSeven007/EvanSeven007/README.md

 Currently pursuing a major in Computer Science at Rice Univeristy
   - Currently working on breaking into the web development space
-  - Currently learning React, Node.js, and Haskell.
+  - Currently learning React, Node.js, the how and why of web dev.

 Projects I am currently working on:
 - evanstegall.com - Trying to become proficient in Frontend development, with a personal portfolio as my overarching motivation.